 During flooding (usually in early spring), the river at some locations can be 4 m higher than times of low flows.
 Recollet Falls in the French River Gorge has no passable portage during periods of high flows such as spring runoff.

 There are 13 access locations along the river.
 The majority are private sector tourism operators who will issue permits on behalf of Ontario Parks.
-Parking and ramp fees are in addition to interior camping fees.
-French River interior camping permits are also available at Restoule Provincial Park for those entering via the Restoule River.
+Parking and ramp fees are in addition to backcountry camping fees.
+French River camping permits are also available at Restoule Provincial Park for those entering via the Restoule River.

 For information on current water flows contact the park at 705-857-1630 (May to October).